timofeysie/heroes2/README.md

   beforeEach(inject('AppComponent', 'app.template.html'))
   ...
 ```
-Going to [the testing page from the Feveloper Guide])(https://angular.io/docs/ts/latest/guide/testing.html) has this alert:
+Going to [the testing page from the Developer Guide])(https://angular.io/docs/ts/latest/guide/testing.html) has this alert:
 ```
 We are still preparing the testing guide with all the new testing features introduced in RC5 and will update it very soon.
 ```